Capacitor issues galore.

 1x 680uf 25v capacitor

-NOTE: The Samsung board also had 3x 330uf 25v caps which i replaced as well on all of the boards I serviced because I have little to no respect to CapXon.
+NOTE: The Samsung board also had 3x 330uf 25v caps which we replaced as well on all of the boards I serviced because I have little to no respect to CapXon.

 Now it’s disclaimer time.